 Various academic, social and intercultural programs and activities are linked with the Diversity Affairs Office.
-These include the Building Opportunities for Leadership and Development (BOLD) Program, Shades of Harmony Gospel Choir, the Emerge Leadership Program, Concordia Sisterhood of Empowerment and more.
+These include the Building Opportunities for Leadership and Development (BOLD) Program, Shades of Harmony Gospel Choir, Concordia Sisterhood of Empowerment and more.
 Scholarships, leadership, internships, mentoring and special programs are initiated and/or supported by the Diversity Affairs Office.
 Below are a few of the major initiatives that this office oversees annually.